withvoid/melting-pot/README.md

   </a>
 </p>

-The `@withvoid/melting-pot` package contains utilities, helper methods - your typical daily use functions (mostly in hooks).
+The `@withvoid/melting-pot` package contains utilities, helper methods - your typical daily-use functions (mostly in hooks).

 ## Demo